-Broiler population: The population has gone down from approximately 3,200,000 in 2009 to 2,612,987 birds reared in 2011.
-The number of operational farms has gone down from 89 to 73 farms.
+Broiler population: The population has gone down from approximately 3,200,000 in 2009 to approximately two and a half million.
+The number of operational farms has gone down from 89 to 73 farms with a total of 581 flocks.

 The SNCP commenced in mid-2009.
 Prior to this time there was no control programme for Salmonellosis in broiler flocks.
 The first available data is from a study carried out on broiler carcasses in 2004.
 A total of 418 carcasses were sampled and analysed.
-The prevalence of Salmonellosis in carcasses was found to be

-26.8%, Salmonella entritidis and Salmonella typhimurium were represented at 4.3%.
+The prevalence of Salmonellosis in carcasses was found to be 26.8%, Salmonella entritidis and Salmonella typhimurium were represented at 4.3%.
 In 2008, Malta carried out the baseline study on broiler carcasses for Salmonella spp. and Campylobacter according to Commission Decision 2007/516/EC.
 A total of 367 samples were analysed and 77 were positive to Salmonella spp. isolation.
 Out of 94 farms from which carcasses had been collected, 42 were positive.
 When the programme commenced mid-2009, there was no data available on flock prevalence.
 The main measures were testing, killing and disposal of products and waste..
 This strategy has brought about a successful decrease in the flock prevalence.